George Hicks Park Trail

 - Closest bathroom/outhouse:Visitor Centre (adjacent to southern trailhead)

 - Cell service?
 Yes

 - Best Parts: The wildlife viewing can be great, especially for small animals and insects in springtime – birds, ducks, tadpoles, frogs, muskrats, dragonflies to name just a few.
-You can ski or snowshoe the trail in winter.

 What are people saying about this trail?
 Use the #GeorgeHicksPark hashtag on social media (Twitter, Instagram, Vimeo, Flickr, Youtube, Google Plus and Tumblr) and see them appear below (will take a few minutes).
 Older posts may not be visible.